 How to Find the Perfect School for Your Child

-If your child has been diagnosed with attention deficit disorder (ADHD), one of your top priorities is finding a school that matches his learning style.
+If your child has been diagnosed with attention deficit disorder (ADHD or ADD), one of your top priorities is finding a school that matches his learning style.
 It may seem like a scavenger hunt, but armed with the right tools, you can find the prize: a school that understands ADHD.

 The key to finding the right school is to start early and to do your research.
 If you know what to look for in a school — and the right questions to ask — you’ll be up to the challenge.
 Here, we tell you everything you need to know to find the right school for your child with ADHD.
 Consider it a little help with your homework.